-The company paid fees in the amount of \$185,150 and \$339,500 for professional audit services rendered by Ernst & Young LLP for the audit of the company's annual financial statements and the reviews of the financial statements included in the company's 10-Qs, for the fiscal years ended July 31, 2004 and 2003 respectively.
+The company incurred fees in the amount of \$200,000 and \$185,150 for professional audit services rendered by Ernst & Young LLP for the audit of the company's annual financial statements and the reviews of the financial statements included in the company's 10-Qs, for the fiscal years ended July 31, 2005 and 2004, respectively.
 The services included work generally only the independent auditor can reasonably be expected to provide, such as those in connection with statutory and regulatory filings.